Located less than two hours from downtown Vancouver, the attraction features amazing water slides and tons of family-friendly fun.

 The waterpark is perfect for the whole family.
-There are kiddy slides for little folk, slides with inflatables the whole family can fit in, and wickedly steep and fast rides for people looking for a thrill.
+There are kiddy slides for children, slides with inflatables that the whole family can fit in, and wickedly steep and fast rides for people looking for a thrill.

 The Cultus Lake Waterpark is across the street from the Cultus Lake Adventure Park, which is another great attraction.
 The venue is also not far from the lake and a couple of stores and restaurants.